Decoupage a boring stool or chair to create an author’s chair that will give your students a special place to sit and share their writing.

 I went out in the morning, painted on a layer and then did it again in the evening.
 You will notice that you are building up layers of polyurethane.
 The bumps will be covered and the stool will get smooth.

 Continue covering until you are happy with the smoothness of your decoupaged author’s chair.

 - When you choose the polyurethane, look for “non yellowing” or “crystal clear.”
 My stool began to take on a yellowish tinge because of the layers of polyurethane.

 - Don’t forget to sign your work!
 Flip your stool over and sign and date the bottom of the seat!

 - You could even do this as a class.
 Have students collect items for the stool and allow them turns to glue on pieces of the collage.
 All the students could sign the bottom of the stool when it’s finished.
 Of course, you’d have to take the stool out of the classroom for the final polyurethane step.

 Looking for more teaching resources?
-Take a look in my resource library:

 Now that you have an author’s chair, how will you use it?
 Book talks?
 Sharing research?
 Poetry readings?

 Make sure you make the author’s chair special by restricting its usage to times when students are giving presentations or sharing their writing with the class.